argumenta/argumenta.github.io/_posts/2014-03-23-introducing-argumenta.md

 doing so, you can "drill-down" into the reasoning for or against any item.

-Also, the Proposition widget provides an "Add Tag" button for creating new support, dispute, and citation tags; while the Argument widget provides "Discuss" and "Show Discussions" links for contributing to the discussion and analysis around each argument.

-When an argument is displayed in the browser, its SHA-1 and other object data is passed to an Argument widget by HTML5 data attributes (or API queries, if necessary), which renders the Argument.
+When an argument is displayed in the browser, its repo, SHA-1, and other object data is passed to an Argument widget by HTML5 data attributes (or API queries, if necessary), which renders the argument.

 Here's the minimal code for embedding our example argument: